Commands¶

 or 'db'

-), by compression or encryption.
+), compression, or encryption.

 For detailed help information, run: